Skip to content

 Lee, Jin Gyu; Trenn, Stephan

-Asymptotic tracking via funnel control Inproceedings
+Asymptotic tracking via funnel control Proceedings Article

-Proc.
+In: Proc.
 58th IEEE Conf.
-Decision Control (CDC) 2019, Nice, France, 2019, (to appear).
+Decision Control (CDC) 2019, pp. 4228-4233, Nice, France, 2019.

 Abstract | Links | BibTeX